neurobin/MT7630E/README.md

 To uninstall, run:

       ./uninstall

+To install with dkms:

+    sudo make dkms

 The driver will automatically load at startup....

 Source:
 -------

-      This copy of driver was taken from https://github.com/kuba-moo/mt7630e
+      The original source was taken from https://github.com/kuba-moo/mt7630e Some patches for extended kernel support is taken from https://github.com/benjarobin/MT7630E

 <h2><a href="http://neurobin.github.io/MT7630E/">WebPage</a></h2>